TARGENE/targene-pipeline/docs/src/examples/gwas.md

   - "Cheese intake"
 ```

-We would then have the previously defined estimands as well as a three-point interaction between each variant and the levels of both of the values in `extra_treatments`.
+We would then have the previously defined estimands as well as a three-point interaction between each variant and both variables in `extra_treatments`.

 The GWAS can then be run as before: